JoinMarket-Org/joinmarket-clientserver/docs/tumblerguide.md

 * the 2nd entry, amount fraction, is a decimal between 0 and 1; *this is specific to the tumbler*; for sendpayment, this amount is an integer in satoshis.

 * 0 amounts for the second entry indicate, as for command line flags, a sweep; decimals indicate mixdepth fractions (for tumbler)

+* the 6th entry, `rounding`, is how many significant figures to round the coinjoin amount to.
+For example a rounding of `2` means that `0.12498733` will be rounded to `0.1200000`.
+A rounding value of `16` means no rounding.
+Sweep coinjoin amounts are never rounded.

 For the `sendpayment.py` script, this schedule can indeed be simply written in a file and passed as a parameter (for this reason it's likely the tumbler and sendpayment scripts can merge in future).